-Sarah Tan, a rising sixth-year PhD candidate in Cornell University’s department of statistics, was one of 11 students recently awarded a Microsoft Research Dissertation grant.
+Sarah Tan, a rising sixth-year PhD candidate in Cornell University’s Department of Statistics and Data Science, was one of 11 students recently awarded a Microsoft Research Dissertation grant.
 The grant is awarded to outstanding PhD candidates on the cusp of completing their graduate education, with the larger goal of infusing more women and researchers from underrepresented groups into computer science and related fields.

 Tan’s dissertation – “Methods in Interpretability and Causal Inference for Better Understanding of Machine Learning Models” – was chosen out of nearly 200 project submissions and reviewed by scientists at Microsoft Research on the grounds of quality of research, its potential impact and how the awarded funds would be used.